Manifestation of antiquark nuggets in collisions with the Earth: Discussion

 Mathematically, all conditions (\ref{allConditions}) are consistent.
 However, for physical reasons, the parameter $\kappa$ cannot be arbitrarily small because it effectively measures the nucleon annihilation probability upon collision with an antiQN.
 For comparison, the antiproton annihilation cross section in collisions with heavy nuclei is suppressed by a factor of $\kappa \approx 0.6$ compared to the total scattering cross section (see, e.g., Refs.~\cite{Richard,antiproton2}).
 Although the antiquark core is supposed to be in a color-superconducting state, which should have a lower ground state energy compared to standard nuclear matter, the coefficient $\kappa$ is unlikely to be smaller than 0.1,

 because of the strong Coulomb attraction of the proton to the antiquark core.
 According to estimates in Ref.~\cite{FS1}, an accelerated proton loses a significant fraction of its kinetic energy due to collisional friction within the positron cloud and becomes bound.
 Therefore, it cannot escape and must either annihilate or turn into a neutron upon collision with the antiquark core.
 More accurate estimates of the parameter $\kappa$ require a many-body simulation of this process in the specific model of the antiquark core which goes beyond the scope of this paper.
+Note that in Ref.~\cite{Budker2020} it was argued that the value $\kappa\sim1$ is natural in the case of interaction of antiQNs with baryonic matter in a neutral atomic or molecular state while this parameter can develop very small values, $\kappa<10^{-3}$, in the early Universe in the period of big bang nucleosynthesis studied in Ref.~\cite{Survival}.

 Keeping in mind the additional constraint (\ref{kappaPhisical}), we can systematically analyse the conditions (\ref{allConditions}).

 First, we note that the conditions (\ref{conditionA}) and (\ref{conditionD}) are inconsistent for $\kappa>0.25$.
 Combining this condition with (\ref{kappaPhisical}), we have